threnjen/boardgamegeek/README.md

 This project uses Pipenv as its environment manager.
 Documentation on pipenv is outside the scope of this repo.

-A file called .env must be made in the project root directory.
-Copy in the variables from env.example and populate as needed for your use case.
+A `.env` must be made in the project root directory.
+Copy in the variables from `env.example` and populate as needed for your use case.

 ## Project Order